-Council's teething issues plea as Napier's new recycling service starts without purpose-built trucks
+Council's recycling teething issues: three bins per house, one truck per bin

-Napier City Council has started its new recycling service without its purpose-built fleet of trucks, and says teething issues with the service are inevitable.
+Napier City Council has started its new recycling service without a purpose-built fleet of trucks, and says teething issues with the service are inevitable.

 The council is pleading for patience as the new service, which began on Friday, settles.

-Residents are advised to have their crates out no later than 7am on the morning of their recycling day.
+Currently, three trucks are turning up on recycling day - one truck per crate.

-Concerns from Hawke's Bay Today readers have included the fact more trucks are being used and some recycling is not being collected until early evening.
+The council says this is temporary - they are aiming for one truck for all three crates, but it is a work in progress.

-Bayview resident Andrew Robertson said it was 5pm before he was able to bring all his crates back inside on Friday.
+Bayview resident Andrew Robertson told Hawke's Bay Today it was 5pm before he was able to bring all his crates back inside on Friday.

-He said one truck arrived at about midday, and picked up the paper crate's contents, the next truck arrived around mid-afternoon and only collected glass, and it was almost 5pm before a truck arrived to pick up the plastics and can's crate.
+He said one truck arrived at about midday, and picked up the paper crate, the next truck arrived around mid-afternoon and collected glass, and it was almost 5pm before a truck arrived to pick up the plastics and cans crate.

 "I would like to praise NCC for their efforts to improve recycling, but I cannot.